lucascaton/dotfiles/README.md

 # Vim files

-My Vim configuration files can be found at: [https://github.com/lucascaton/vimfiles](https://github.com/lucascaton/vimfiles).
+My Vim configuration files can be found here: [lucascaton/vimfiles](https://github.com/lucascaton/vimfiles).

 # How to install?